'This is so critical' Merrimack College backdrop for active shooter drills

 “Our experience in Massachusetts has shown that a unified approach and coordinated response saves lives and strengthens community resiliency,” Reidy said.

-“Our shared goal is to leverage every possible tool to mitigate emerging threats by ensuring the Commonwealth’s ability to plan, prevent and respond to crisis events,” said EOPSS Undersecretary of Homeland Security Jeanne Benincasa Thorpe.

-“On average, active shooter incidents end in under 6 minutes, but the event’s enduring impact on a community can last a generation.
-Recovery must start before an incident occurs.
-An integrated program and recovery plan will enhance public safety and improve outcomes for affected communities," Thorpe said.
+EOPSS Undersecretary of Homeland Security Jeanne Benincasa Thorpe said that while shooting events typically end in under 6 minutes, “the event’s enduring impact on a community can last a generation.”

-FBI data indicates that the US has experienced over 370 active shooter incidents in the last twenty years.
-These incidents have resulted in nearly3,000 casualties, claiming the lives of 1,100 victims, including the death of approximately 100 members of law enforcement.
+FBI data indicates that the US has experienced over 370 active shooter incidents in the last 20 years.
+These incidents have resulted in nearly 3,000 casualties, claiming the lives of 1,100 victims, including the death of approximately 100 members of law enforcement.

 Follow staff reporter Jill Harmacinski on Twitter @EagleTribJill.